EgyptianBeastHD/CUDA-SpMM/README.md

 (`delaunay_n24`, within 1% at $k = 256$) and falls behind most on the structurally banded `Cube_Coup_dt0`, where cuSPARSE benefits from L2 reuse that the simple warp-split-k strategy does not exploit.
-Both kernels operate well below the A100's 19.5 TFLOPS FP32 peak — SpMM is fundamentally memory-bandwidth-bound, since each fused multiply-add requires loading a fresh `A` value and an `X` element from global memory.
+Both kernels operate well below the A100's 19.5 TFLOPS FP32 peak.
+SpMM is fundamentally memory-bandwidth-bound, since each fused multiply-add requires loading a fresh `A` value and an `X` element from global memory.